hermangroup/docs/wallets/android/getting-started.rst

 ------

-Since version 6.1.0, it has been possible to link your Android wallet with Uphold to purchase Dash using any funding methods available to you in Uphold.
+Since version 6.1.0, it has been possible to link your Android wallet with Uphold to purchase Historia using any funding methods available to you in Uphold.
 To get started, tap the menu button, select **Uphold account** and then **Link Uphold account**.
 Enter your username and password and complete two-factor authentication (if enabled for your account).
 Your Uphold balance will appear.
-Tap **Buy Dash** to add funds and convert them to Dash using Uphold.
-Tap **Transfer from Uphold** enter the amount, tap **Transfer** and confirm the transaction details to move funds from Uphold into your Dash wallet.
+Tap **Buy Historia** to add funds and convert them to Historia using Uphold.
+Tap **Transfer from Uphold** enter the amount, tap **Transfer** and confirm the transaction details to move funds from Uphold into your Historia wallet.
 For more information on using Uphold, see the `Uphold documentation
 <https://support.uphold.com>`_.